 An absence for a maternity leave during the reference year does not reduce the length of an employee’s vacation.
 The employee is entitled to an indemnity that is equal, depending on her length of uninterrupted service, to 2 or 3 times the weekly average of the wages earned during the reference year.
 It should be noted that the employee does not accumulate vacation pay while on parental leave.

 The provisions concerning protective re-assignment are found in the Act respecting occupational health and safety.
-For more information, contact the office of the Commission de la santé et de la sécurité du travail (CSST) of your region.
+For more information, contact the office of the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) of your region.

 Is a pregnant employee entitled to certain leaves?